 Karima Robinson is a theatre artist, playwright, director, and educator with over ten years of experience directing student-devised plays and teaching Theatre History, Africana Studies, Performance Studies, and Playwriting at SUNY Purchase, Vassar College, and Northwestern University.
 She leads theatre workshops in New York and Connecticut for a range of youth and adult participants.

-Ann Folino White is an Associate Professor of Theatre Studies and Directing, Associate Chair, and Head of Theatre Studies at Michigan State University.
-She is contributing co-editor of the essay anthology, Food & Theatre on the World Stage (Routledge, 2015).
+Ann Folino White is Associate Professor of Theatre Studies and Directing and Head of Theatre Studies at Michigan State University.
+She is editor of Theatre Annual: A Journal of Theatre and Performance of the Americas.
+She is contributing co-editor of Food & Theatre on the World Stage (Routledge, 2015).
 Her book Plowed Under: Food Policy Protests and Performance in New Deal America (Indiana University Press, 2015) was awarded the 2015 Working Class Studies Association CLR James Book Award.

 Class of 2006

 Kimberly Tony Korol-Evans is an independent scholar and performer.
 She is the author of Renaissance Festivals: Merrying the Past and Present (McFarland & Co.
 2009).